 You'll be challenged a lot when you start asking for what is fair.
 People will want freebies.
 People will want a discount.
 You'll have to learn to say no with confidence.
 Yes, it's hard.
 No, there's no magic wand that will make it disappear.
 You can do it!

 This is very difficult to avoid because we tend to take our passions seriously.
 When our clients or peers disagree with, criticize or outright reject our work it can make us feel unworthy.
 We might feel the need to defend our work because succumbing to outside influence seems like we accept we don't know what we're doing.
 It's very common.

-Becoming a professional means separating our work from our self-worth.
+Becoming a professional requires separating our work from our self-worth.
 It doesn't mean you don't care about your work, but it means you don't treat disagreement as an attack on your abilities and you as a person.
-You need to be able to handle feedback with grace, and to instruct your clients how to provide it.
+You need to be able to handle feedback with grace, and to instruct your clients on how to provide it.

 Be wary of getting too detached though, because if you lose all your passion for your work, you'll lose the very reason you got into this in the first place.
 We definitely don't want that to happen!

 For more thoughts on how to maintain the passion for your creative career for years to come, read my post How to bring back the passion – 5 key conditions for fulfilling creative work.

 Make a clear distinction between the work you do for others & the work you do for yourself